 I Still Don't See My Withdrawal

 We'll take a look at the status of the withdrawal or send in question.
-Submit a ticket to email@example.com, and include the following:
+Please submit a new ticket, and include the following:

 - The amount involved

 - The target address, if you have it